 As at January 2019.
-I have had seven IgG campaigns since March 2011 but I only started keeping full log of its effect from July 2013.
+I have had seven IgG Immunoglobulin campaigns since March 2011 but I only started keeping full log of its effect from July 2013.
 I treated the March 2011 IVIG campaign as a standard therapy that was going to cure me of CIDP and was somewhat taken back when two years later I required more treatment with a campaign starting July 2013.
 I have kept some monthly and more recently daily records of how I feel on each of the symptoms caused by my CIDP since that campaign.
 I have tried to be as scientific as one can be trying to measure real happenings that day - such as whether my leg actually fully cramped.
-It is qualitative but I have found that my indices follow reasonably closely with parallel medical conductive (EMG) studies (every six months).
-IgG has not cured me of CIDP (not even resulted in a short remission) , but I feel much better on IVIG than when I am off it.
+It is qualitative but I have found that my indices follow reasonably closely with parallel medical nerve conduction studies ("NCS" every six months).
+IgG has not cured me of CIDP (not even resulted in a short remission) , but I feel much better on IgG than when I am off it.
 Indeed I hate to think where I would be now with my CIDP if I had not had access to this blood product!
+IgG is delivered intravenously (IVIG) or subcutaneously (SCIG or Sub-q).
 I have received various brands of IVIG (Gamunex, Privigen, IGIVnex, Panzyga) as well as SCIG / Sub-Q (Hizentra, Cuvitru) and have recorded the dates.
-Details of each campaign are given on other pages but the following is my summary assessment of the IVIG impacts I have experienced -
+Details of each campaign are given on other pages but the following is my summary assessment of the IgG infusion campaign impacts I have experienced -

 Summary IgG IVIG & SCIG Effectiveness 2011-2020